htcondor/htcondor/docs/man-pages/condor_history.rst

 *condor_history* displays a summary of all HTCondor jobs listed in the specified history files.
-If no history files are specified with the **-file** option, the local history file as specified in HTCondor’s configuration file (``$(SPOOL)``/history by default) is read.
+If no history files are specified with the **-file** option, the local history file as specified in HTCondor's configuration file (``$(SPOOL)``/history by default) is read.
 The default listing summarizes in reverse chronological order each job on a single line, and contains the following items: